The best hotels in Sibiu

 Also skip the restaurants directly on Piata Mare.
 The food is mediocre at tourist prices.
 Walk one street back to Strada Avram Iancu or down the stairs to Piata Mica for the same atmosphere at half the price.

-Sibiu's best neighborhoods
+Sibiu's best hotel regions

 The Old Town (Centrul Istoric) is the obvious choice for first-timers.
 But Centrul Nou has cheaper hotels 10 minutes walk from Piata Mare.